Freely-Given-org/OpenEnglishTranslation--OET/scripts/README.md

 This is how we currently form the 39 Old Testament files for the OET-LV-OT:

-- # Take the OSHB WLC words, notes, and segments, and put them into a single TSV table
+- echo Take the OSHB WLC words, notes, and segments, and put them into a single TSV table
-- ./convert_OSHB_XML_to_TSV.py # words are broken into morphemes -- over half-a-million lines
+- ./convert_OSHB_XML_to_TSV.py # words are broken into morphemes -- nine columns -- over half-a-million lines
-- ./prepare_OSHB_for_glossing.py # expand out the columns to add glossing information
+- echo Expand out the columns ready to add glossing information
+- ./prepare_OSHB_for_glossing.py # goes from 9 to 16 columns
+- echo Take the Clear.Bible LowFat trees and flatten them into a TSV file -- 32 columns -- almost half-a-million lines
+- echo Also creates an abbreviated version with only xx columns
+- ./convert_ClearMaculaOT_to_TSV.py -e # Gives errors due to missing particles and word numbers in low-fat trees
 - ./apply_Clear_Macula_OT_glosses.py
-- ./extract_OSHB_OT_to_USFM.py
+- ./extract_OSHB_OT_to_USFM.py # TSV table ➔ USFM files
+- echo Do programmed word and other substitutions to the USFM files
 - ../../ScriptedBibleEditor/Python/ScriptedBibleEditor.py ScriptedVLTUpdates -qe

 ## New Testament